 What is your jewelry made of?

-- All of our jewelry are made of either triple coated 14/18kt gold plated - Sterling Silver, Stainless Steel, high-quality Brass (free of lead & nickel), 18kt Gold Filled, 18kt Gold Vermeil.
+- All of our jewelry are made of either 14K / 18K gold electroplated - Sterling Silver, Stainless Steel, Brass (free of lead & nickel), 18K Gold Filled, 18K Gold Vermeil.

 Will my neck turn green?

-No, we have never had one complaint of someone’s neck turn green in all of the years we have selling our jewelry.
+No, we have never had a complaint of someone’s neck turn green in all of the years we have selling our jewelry (since 2016).
 We believe in quality, and provide our customers with the best!
 All items are free of lead and nickel.